List of Pokémon Trading Card Game sets: Lost Link Mini-Series

 Lost Link is a mini-set that features Mew Prime, Absol Prime, Gengar Prime, Darkrai and Cresselia LEGEND, and Magnezone Prime.
 The set has a total of 40 cards.
 In Japan, it was released on April 16.
 Though the boosters have 8 cards rather than 11 in Japan, they cost less than regular boosters.
 The special feature of the series is that it includes a Stadium called Lost World, which has a revolutionary effect.
 However, the mini-set will not be released in the United States, but instead will be combined with the cards from the Japanese set Clash at the Summit, to make HS Triumphant, which was released in the United States in early November.

 Fifth Generation Sets

 All of the Fifth Generation sets have the words "Black and White" in their names; this comes from the Pokémon Black and Pokémon White video games present in these sets.
 The first set was released on April 6, 2011, and included codes that allowed purchasers to play online with an identical deck.

 Sixth Generation Sets

 The sixth generation sets have "XY" in their names.
 This comes from the sixth generation video games Pokémon X and Pokémon Y.

-Generations

-Generations is an extra set in the X and Y series of Pokémon cards.
-This set features many reprints from recent and older sets, including the First and Second Generations.
-Slowpoke is a reprint from Fossil and the Tauros card uses the artwork from Jungle.
-Pokémon-EX and Pokémon BREAK are also printed with similar style to the First Generation Sets.